Look Back (manga): Anime film

+Live-action film

+A live-action film adaptation was announced on December 2, 2025.
+It is produced by K2 Pictures and written, directed, and edited by Hirokazu Kore-eda.
+The film premiered in competition at the 83rd Venice International Film Festival on September 6, 2026, and it is scheduled for release in Japanese theaters on September 11 of the same year.

 Reception

 Look Back was acclaimed in Japan.
 It reached 2.5 million reads on the first date of publication, and reached over 4 million reads in two days.

 The tankōbon volume sold 73,912 copies in its first week of release and 80,186 copies in the second, which placed it fourth and third, respectively, on Oricon's weekly manga chart.
+By July 2026, the manga had over one million copies in circulation.

 Look Back topped Takarajimasha's Kono Manga ga Sugoi!
 2022 list of best manga for male readers.
 It ranked 29th on the 2022 "Book of the Year" list by Da Vinci magazine.
 It achieved the special prize of the 2021 Twitter Japan's Trend Awards.
 The manga placed first on "The Best Manga 2022 Kono Manga wo Yome!" ranking by Freestyle magazine.
 It was also nominated for the 15th Manga Taishō in 2022 and placed second with 68 points.
 It won the Rakuten Kobo's E-book Award in the "One Complete Volume!
 One-Shot Manga" category in 2023.
 It was nominated for the 2023 Eisner Award in the Best U.S. Edition of International Material—Asia category.

 Writer and editor Kazushi Shimada ranked it first on his top 10 manga of 2021.
 Sheena McNeil of Sequential Tart gave it a 7 out of 10.
 McNeil compared the story to Fujimoto's Chainsaw Man, stating that while Look Back is not a gore and violence story, it has the same type of storytelling, which "takes a character that's not all that likeable and makes us like them by challenging their point of view and having them grow."
 McNeil also praised the art, noting a "nice realism to it" and its visual pacing.
 Danica Davidson of Otaku USA praised the manga for its story and called the artwork "very impressive", noting how the art style changes over the course of the manga, "sometimes being incredibly detailed."
 Davidson concluded: "Look Back is melancholic, bittersweet and unique, and a great opportunity for Fujimoto to show off his skills."
 Writing for Polygon, Ana Diaz praised Look Backs subtlety and wrote that "what makes it an essential read for any new reader or veteran is how it prompts readers to think about how the art in their hands was made."